utmstack/collector-client-4j/README.md

 [Back to Contents](#contents)<br>
 The client has some services used to perform ping from a collector, register, remove, list and other actions over a collector.
 Also has methods to send logs to UTMStack platform as mentioned before.
-To use a service you need first to instantiate the service class and, then, use the method.
+To use a service you need first to instantiate the service class and then, use the method.
+Check the [proto files](#proto-files) to see more about the structure and services explained in this section.
 #### Register a collector
 This method is used to register a collector in the agent manager.
 <br>**Imports**